jstefani/server_diff/README.md

 The -r or --ip option causes site_diff to skip any URL which does not resolve to the IP address given.
 This is useful for scanning large lists of URL's which contain entries that are not of interest.

+Additional Notes:

+You may use the following to quickly retrieve all domains on a local webserver :

+  grep ServerName /etc/httpd/conf/httpd.conf | cut -d" " -f 2 > domains.txt

+A better approach is to capture a list of actual URL's in wide usage on your server or group of servers.